jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 Please answer these questions from the Fedora Project podcast on [FLOSS - http://twit.tv/floss/71](http://twit.tv/floss/71 "Fedora Project")

 * ~9:11 What is the Fedora Project?
-* ~11:35 How does Redhat make money on Fedora if it is free?
+* ~11:35 How does Red Hat make money on Fedora if it is free?
 * ~12:30 What is the Fedora release cycle and can businesses use this release cycle?
-* ~13:30 What is the relationship between Fedora and Redhat Enterprise Linux (RHEL)?
+* ~13:30 What is the relationship between Fedora and Red Hat Enterprise Linux (RHEL)?
 * ~25:00 What percentage of the Fedora Project is open source?
 * ~35:00 On further inspection is Fedora Project really opened source according to the Free Software Foundation?
 * ~36:20 Does Fedora include proprietary Nvidia drivers?
 Why or why not?
 * ~44:30 Who is the most famous Fedora user?
-* ~1:01:00 What is the difference between Centos and RHEL?
+* ~1:01:00 What is the difference between CentOS and RHEL?

 ### Lab